cuiyongbo/hello-world/my_wiki/programmer_note/gcc/gcc_basic_usage.rst

    a precompiled header file in source.suffix.gch, and all preprocessed C source on standard output.

+.. option:: -static

+   Force compile to link with static library(*.a).
+By default, gcc link with shared object (*.so).

 .. option::  -shared

    Produce a shared object which can then be linked with other objects to form an executable.